atsepkov/RapydScript/README.md

 - variable and object scoping that make sense (no need for repetitive 'var' or 'new' keywords)
 - ability to use both, Python's methods/functions and JavaScript's alternatives
 - similar to above, ability to use both, Python's and JavaScript's tutorials (as well as widgets)
+- it's self-hosting, that means the compiler is itself written in RapydScript and compiles into JavaScript

 Let's not waste any more time with the introductions, however.
 The best way to learn a new language/framework is to dive in.